valancej/documentation/_basic/languages-frameworks/ruby.md

 ## Frameworks And Testing

-Our Ruby support includes Ruby itself, Rails, Sinatra and most other frameworks that do not require root-access for customized system configuration.
+Our Ruby support includes Ruby itself, [Rails](http://rubyonrails.org), [Sinatra](http://sinatrarb.com) and most other frameworks that do not require root-access for customized system configuration.

-We also support all Ruby based test frameworks from RSpec, Cucumber to Minitest or others.
+We also support all Ruby based test frameworks like RSpec, Cucumber and Minitest.

-Capybara is also supported out of the box with the selenium-webdriver , capybara-webkit or the poltergeist driver for phantomjs.
+Capybara is also [supported out of the box]({{ site.baseurl }}{% link _basic/continuous-integration/browser-testing.md %}) with the selenium-webdriver, capybara-webkit or the poltergeist driver for PhantomJS.

 ## Parallel Testing

-If you are running [parallel test pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/parallel-tests.md %}), you will want separate your RSpec tests into groups and call a group specifically in each pipeline.
+If you are running [parallel test pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/parallel-tests.md %}), you will want to separate your RSpec tests into groups and call a group specifically in each pipeline.
 For instance:

 **Pipeline 1**:
 ```shell